Skip to content

 • Focuses on import compatibility

-Sometimes, larger projects may contain both applications and packages.
-For example, a web service might have internal packages for core functionality, while the main project is an application that uses those packages.
+Larger projects may contain both applications and packages.
+A web service might have internal packages for core functionality, while the main project is an application that uses those packages.

 Last updated on